azadbolour/boardgame/BACKLOG.md

   https://github.com/algas/haskell-servant-cookbook/blob/master/doc/Https.md

-- Disallow all URL parameters to avoid issues with bad URL.
-  Create a preference page where you can set parameters.
+- Create a preference page where you can set parameters.
   Save preferences in the database.

+- Graceful message when server is down.
+Currently the user gets no message.
+  But the console gets the undecipherable message (bug): "Cannot read property kill of undefined."

 ## Technical Debt

+- Validate a piece placed on the baord - must be upper case alpha.

+- Deploy to the AWS ECS - elastic container service.
+Use Fargate for pay-as-you-go.

+- Implement the database layer on Amazon DynamoDB and connect from the Fargate container.
+Reasonably-priced pereistent store.
+Store entire games in a JSON string.
+Users.
+Ownership of games by users by date.
+  Haskell bindings for Amazon services: amazonka.

+- Blue-green deployment for the application in docker containers.

 - Getting stack traces on errors in Haskell requires profiling.
   Profiling may have something like 30% space overhead and some